getdave/standalone-block-editor/TUTORIAL.md

 There's a lot going on so let's break this down!

 ### Understanding the render
-To start, let's focus on what is being rendered by the component:
+To start, let's focus on what is being rendered by the `<BlockEditor>` component:

 ```js
 // src/components/block-editor/index.js